 Teach ways to cope.

-Model what to do with negative feelings.
+Model what to do with difficult feelings.
 “I feel sad.
 Let’s hug and then go for a walk.”
 “I’m frustrated no one answers my call.
 Let’s have lunch and I’ll try later.”
 “Would you like to pack a bag with a few favorite things to carry with us when we move?”
-Encourage your child to share her feelings by listening and not dismissing them.
+Encourage your child to share their feelings by listening and not dismissing them.

 Adaptations for children with significant support needs

-• Teach breathing techniques to help children calm themselves when upset.
-Model how to breath in and “smell the flower” and breath out and “blow out the candle.”
+- Teach breathing techniques to help children calm themselves when upset.
+Model how to breathe in and “smell the flower” and breathe out and “blow out the candle.”
 Help children practice this technique before becoming upset.

-• Teach children to request a break when they are in situations that may be overwhelming.
-Preverbal children can use pictures or icons to request a break, walk, or quiet time when they are in challenging situations.
+- Teach children to request a break when they are in situations that may be overwhelming.
+Preverbal or nonspeaking children can use pictures or icons to request a break, walk, or quiet time when they are in challenging situations.

 Limit stress.

 Try to anticipate events that might cause stress and prepare your child.
-Let her know Grandma is sick, so she will be in bed when you visit, or that she will have a new teacher at school.
-Reassure her she may find a change strange at first, but that will pass.
+Let them know that Grandma is sick and will be in bed when you visit, or that there will be a new teacher at school.
+Reassure your child.
+They may find a change strange at first, but that will pass.
 Keep daily routines as normal as possible during stressful times.
 If possible, avoid making additional stressful changes when your child is already adjusting to a current change.

 Adaptations for children with significant support needs